 Peripheral neuropathy occurs when you peripheral nervous system, which sends information from your brain and spinal cord to your arms and legs, is damaged.
 When this occurs in your feet, your lower extremities may not be getting the messages they need, like that they are cold or need to contract to move.
 People with peripheral neuropathy usually describe a tingling, burning or stabbing pain in their feet.
-Fortunately, in many cases the related symptoms are treatable to provide you some relief.
+Fortunately, in many cases there are treatment options for your peripheral neuropathy related symptoms to provide you some relief.

 Causes of Peripheral Neuropathy

 In America, the most common cause of peripheral neuropathy is diabetes.
 This is because the condition can lead to nerve damage when it is not properly managed.
 Other causes of peripheral neuropathy include family medical history, obesity, high blood pressure, kidney disorders, chronic inflammation, injury, medication, infections and aging.

 Patients who have peripheral neuropathy are at risk of developing further complications, such as Charcot foot, if the lower extremities are not properly monitored or taken care of.
 Prevent further complications by scheduling an appointment with the board certified podiatrists at Certified Foot & Ankle Specialists to diagnose your condition, treat your symptoms and address the underlying cause of your nerve damage.

 Foot neuropathy treatment is aimed at relieving pain and restoring sensation to improve the patient’s function and quality of life.
 There is no cure for peripheral neuropathy but proper treatment will slow progression and address your symptoms.
 If the cause of the foot neuropathy is known, then treatment of the underlying cause may provide relief.
 Unfortunately, 33% of the time podiatrist do not know what causes the neuropathy and must treat only the symptoms.